switch versus if ... else if ... else

 ...

-public static int getScore() {/* either switch of if implementation */}
+public static int getScore() {/* either »switch« or »if« implementation */}

 }

-On a fresh start switch calling advanceItemCount() for the first time receiving the initial itemCount value of 2 will return its default value 0.
+On a fresh start the switch implementation calling advanceItemCount() for the first time receives the initial itemCount value of 2.
+It will thus return its default value 0.

-On contrary the if ... else if ... else implementation will call advanceItemCount() two times:
+On contrary the if implementation will call advanceItemCount() two times:

-In order for both implementations to become aligned we need a small modification on the if side:
+For aligning both implementations we require a small modification on the if implementation:

 public static int getScore() {